 The importance of having a clean, well prepared surface before applying an epoxy resin flake floor coating system is crucial.
 If a substrate is left unprepared, hot tire pick-up and peeling can become a common problem.
-The surface must be free of dust, dirt, oil, grease, paints, glues, sealers, curing agents, stamp tool releases, efflorescence, chemical contaminants, rust, algae, mildew, and other foreign matter that may prevent proper adhesion and the coating will not be able to penetrate the pores of the concrete.
+The concrete surface must be free of dust, dirt, oil, grease, drywall mud/texture, paints, glues, sealers, curing agents, stamp tool releases, efflorescence, chemical contaminants, rust, algae, mildew, and other foreign matter that may prevent proper adhesion and the coating will not be able to penetrate the pores of the concrete.

 Floor Resurfacing: The first priority for every job involving concrete should be to strip off whatever coating was there previously and eliminate all stains by mechanical means.
 By grinding any contaminants off the surface and providing a scratch or tooth to the surface, this is your insurance policy for a good epoxy bond to the substrate.

 TIP: A simple rule of thumb to test if your concrete surface is capable of an epoxy coating, is to drip a drop of water onto it.
 Do this in multpile areas around the room.
 If the water absorbs into the concrete, so will our water-based floor epoxy.

 For a proper bond, the surface of concrete must be opened up or roughed up to feel like 80 – 180 grit sandpaper.
 Resurfacing the floor can be accomplished with a walk-behind or handheld concrete floor grinder with a 7-inch diamond cup wheel – easily rented at a local hardware store.
 Self-leveling concrete may be needed to level low spots.
 This resurfacing profile is best accomplished through diamond grinding or shot blasting.